easydatawarehousing/opal-ferro/docs/GettingStarted.md

 one for its Ruby superclass `FerroFormButton`.
 These classnames are _dasherized_.
 In CSS you can reference these classnames as `demo-button` and `ferro-form-button`.

+<a name="compositor"></a>

+## Using a compositor to style elements

+There is alternative way to add styling to generated DOM objects.
+In your `Document` you can set a `Compositor` object.
+A compositor maps Ruby class names to a list of CSS class names.
+When a Ferro object is created its class name is looked up in the compositor mapping.
+If found the list of CSS classes will be added to the corresponding DOM element.
+The mapping is simply a Ruby Hash.
+The keys are Ruby class names, the values are CSS class names.
+Optionally you can use the theme parameter to create different mappings per theme.
+Use the `Document.switch_compositor_theme` method to switch themes at run time.
+Add the compositor like this:

+    class Document < Ferro::Document
+      def before_create
+        @compositor = AppCompositor.new :dark
+      end
+    end

+The theme parameter is optional.
+A simple mapping might look like this:

+    class MyCompositor < Ferro::Compositor

+      def map(theme)
+        m = {
+          'Document' => %w{black bg-white sans-serif},
+          'Banner'   => %w{w-100},
+        }

+        if theme == :dark
+          m['Document'] = %w{white bg-black sans-serif}
+        end

+        m
+      end
+    end

 <a name="more"></a>